It might be time for a value stream mapping workshop.

 One by one, someone would get up, say something along the lines of “Well no, not exactly,” and start adding stickies, moving things around, even grabbing markers and writing on the wall.

 Soon, the tidy rows turned into an active mess, spaghetti & meatballs on the wall.
-There were sticky notes on top of sticky notes, arrows and circles, multiple handwriting samples, things crossed out, then rewritten.
+There were sticky notes on top of sticky notes, arrows and circles, multiple handwriting samples, things crossed out, and then rewritten.
 The participants were talking to each other, asking each other questions, arguing a little, agreeing a little more, and generally connecting.

 “This is amazing!” someone commented.